 The College of Engineering wants to make your transfer to Temple University as seamless as possible.
 We welcome students from all over the country and the world wanting to finish their engineering degrees at Temple.

-Some regional community colleges have arrangements with Temple University that help to make it even easier to transfer.
-If you graduate from MCCC with an Associate in Science (A.S.) in Engineering Science, Mechanical Concentration or from CCP with an A.S. in Engineering Science you will be able to complete a B.S. degree in civil or mechanical engineering at Temple in just two more years.
-You'll just need to make sure that you follow the plan of study at your community college.
-If you aren't able to follow the coursework exactly you'll still be able to transfer, but you will need to meet the program requirements to obtain your B.S. degree.
+Some regional community colleges have arrangements with Temple University that help to make it very easy to transfer.
+If you graduate from Montgomery County Community College (MCCC) with an Associate in Science (A.S.) in Engineering Science, the Community College of Philadelphia (CCP) with an A.S. in Engineering Science, or from Camden County College (CCC) with an Associate in Engineering Science you will be able to complete a B.S. degree at Temple in just two more years if you make sure that you follow the plan of study, outlined below, at your community college.
+If you aren't able to follow the coursework exactly you'll still be able to transfer, but you will need to meet the program requirements outlined in the Temple program in order to obtain your B.S. degree.

 CCP Transfer Course Outline